- Transfer Credit

 All sections of courses meet from the first day of classes, even if the discussion or lab section is scheduled before the first lecture.
 Students must attend class from the beginning of the term or risk being dropped from the class.

-After the first day of classes, contact the instructor (new method below) of the enrollment section for information about registration.
+After the first day of classes, contact the instructor of the enrollment section for information about registration.

 Be aware that Professors CANNOT give permission to register for discussion sections that are at capacity.
 Only the GSI can do so.